Brexit to hurt €19bn worth of UK imports to Ireland

 A disorderly or no-deal Brexit with the imposition of World Trade Organisation (WTO) tariffs raises the prospect of sharp increases in costs for Irish importers.

-The impact of Brexit on the Irish economy is likely to be more keenly felt on the import side with new figures showing the UK was Ireland ’s biggest import market in 2017.
+The impact of Brexit on the Irish economy is likely to be more keenly felt on the import side with new figures showing the UK was Republic’s biggest import market in 2017.

 The figures, published by the Central Statistics Office (CSO), show the UK accounted for 24 per cent or €19 billion worth of food, fuel and other merchandise imported into the State last year.
 This was nearly €3 billion more than the value of Irish exports to the UK.